kieker-monitoring/kieker-lang-pack-python/docs/Instrumentation.md

 ```

-At the end you use your own import hook un the same way it was explained above.
+At the end you use your own import hook in the same way it was explained above.